Ramshall/marketing_channel_analysis/README.md

 ## Repo Content
 This repository contains the main components of the project:
 * Power BI Report: the Power BI `.pbix` file
-* Exported Report: The files which are exported version of the Power BI Dashboars
+* Exported Report: The file `.pdf` which is exported version of the Power BI Dashboard.

 ---